Climate Change and Community Resilience Symposium

 4:00-4:30PM: Community Action Points

-4:30PM: Symposium Wrap-Up with Dr. Valerie Patterson, Clinical Professor; Director of the African and African Diaspora Studies Program
+Dr. Valerie Patterson, Clinical Professor; Director of the African and African Diaspora Studies Program

 THIS SYMPOSIUM WAS SUPPORTED BY: